derekbackus/VoronUsers/printer_mods/DerekBackus/Trident_Rear_Rail_Wire_Cover/README.md

 # Trident Rear Rail Wire Cover

 This mod covers the wires on the back-rear extrusion so you don't have to look at them.
-This is the wire bundle that includes all the hot-end wires and the end-switch pod.
+You know... the wire bundle that includes all the hot-end wires and the end-switch pod that gets zip-tied to the extrusion.

 Print with standard Voron print settings, no supports.